Ashley-Lau/OLYM-ONE/README.md

 # updated the dimensions of the background
 # added splash page for initial start up of the app
 # refined the app
+# Update details screen and profile screen connected to fb